klepas/ozlockcon.com/index.md

 Our aim is to cover not only traditional physical security controls (such as locks and safes) but also access control systems (alarm systems and <abbr title="Radio-frequency Identification">RFID</abbr>).
 This will include both networked and <abbr title="radio frequency">RF</abbr> devices.

 We hope that all those attending find the experience both informative, engaging, and importantly, fun.

-### Talks

-Talks will be range from 30–60 minutes long on all things physical security.

-We will have some of the best talent in the world attend and present both time-honoured techniques as well as the latest research.

-### Workshops

-Workshops are run by experts who will demonstrate attacks such as:

-- impressioning
-- picking
-- safe manipulation
-- bumping
-- bypass techniques
-- <abbr title="Radio-frequency Identification">RFID</abbr>/radio attacks
-- and more.

-These provide an excellent opportunity to practice and refine your skills regardless of expertise.

-Workshops will run anywhere between an hour to all-weekend long without fixed class sizes.

-### Demonstrations

-Similar to workshops, but not hands on.
-These will demo advanced skills such as destructive entry techniques, safe repair, lock making, and more.

-### Competitions

-Lock-picking and handcuff evasion competitions have become increasingly popular across infosec conferences in Australia.
-These have usually attracted a fairly small and relatively inexperienced crowd, with familiar faces showing up at most events.

-At OzSecCon we aim to find out who the best lock-picker in Australia is by testing their skills and knowledge.

-More details as to the format and types of competitions will be announced closer to the date.